-As a web owner, reporting tools like Google Analytics are valuable for checking your website’s performance and revealing what you need to improve.
+As a publisher, reporting tools like Google Analytics are valuable for checking your website’s performance and revealing what you need to improve.

 Over time, Google has continued to update Google Analytics, with the most recent version being Google Analytics 4 (GA4).
 Previously on our blog, we covered how to switch from Universal Analytics to Google Analytics 4.

 In this article, you will learn the 4 most important Google Analytics metrics and how they can help you improve your site’s performance.

 Website users are people who engage with your content at different times.
 Google Analytics splits your site’s audience into two categories: New Users and Returning Users.
 The New Users are first-time visitors to your website, while the Returning Users have interacted with your website before (at least once) and are back again.

 To check for the Website Users metric, toggle your cursor to the left side of your screen and click on Audience → Overview.
 This action is represented in the image below.

 Apart from viewing the difference between your new and existing users, the site user metrics also help you determine the trends of users over time.
 The GA4 takes it even further by letting you see which sources or channels brought in your new users.
 Here’s an example from the Google Merchandise demo account:

 Finally, you can use the web users metric to evaluate when your site had more users and compare with periods when you had fewer users.
 This way, you can quickly investigate how specific changes to your on-site or off-site activities have contributed to bringing new users to your site.

 “Sessions” refers to the total number of user interactions with your page within a particular period.
 Here’s how it works: